-A cover letter is second most important document in the application package, especially if it is required by the employer.
+A cover letter is the second most important document in the application package, especially if it is required by the employer.
 Most job seekers don't think there is anything difficult in developing a cover letter and it is hard to argue with that statement.
 However, creating a cover letter that will actually help you get noticed by employers may be a bit more difficult.
-Because the competition is very really high these days hiring authorities often use cover letters to see whether it is worth reading a resume afterwards.
-So if you want to stand out against other candidates it is better you take the cover letter writing process serious.
-This article is both for those who have no clue what to say in a cover letter and for those who do know something, but are not sure how to bring it altogether to make it effective.
+Because the competition is very high these days hiring authorities often use cover letters to see whether it is worth reading a resume afterward.
+So if you want to stand out against other candidates it is better you take the cover letter writing process seriously.
+This article is both for those who have no clue what to say in a cover letter and for those who do know something but are not sure how to bring it all together to make it effective.

 When a hiring manager takes your cover letter into the hands or opens it on a computer he/she wants one question answered: why do you want to work for the company?
 Employers are interested in why you decided to send the application to their company specifically.
 In other words, they want to know why you want to work where they work.
 If you fail to answer this simple (yet tough) question in your cover letter you will significantly cut your chances of being hired to a minimum.
 Being relevant to the needs of a particular company turns a cover letter from generic into a specific (and effective) one.
 Of course, you need to research the company, its philosophy, clients, etc. in order to know what to say.
 But there is no way around - in order to have a powerful cover letter, you must invest your time and efforts.
 Obviously, the section in which you explain why you want to work for this specific company should be adjusted as you apply to a different company.
 It is also important to start your letter in a manner that would attract the attention of the one reading it.